circleci/circleci-docs/jekyll/_cci2/sample-config.md

 * TOC
 {:toc}

 The CircleCI 2.0 configuration introduces a new key for `version: 2`.
 This new key enables you to try 2.0 while continuing to build on 1.0.
+That is, you can still use 1.0 on some projects while using 2.0 on others.
 New keys for `jobs:` and `steps:` enable greater control and provide a framework for workflows and status on each phase of a run to report more frequent feedback.

 The following sections provide a sample `.circleci/config.yml` with an overview of Jobs and Steps, changes to keys from 1.0, new keys that are nested inside Steps and new keys for Workflows.